Quodatum/xqdoca/README.md

 The outputs can be changed or extended with custom generators that are dynamically located and loaded at run time.

+A paper on this project was presented at [Markup UK](https://markupuk.org/) 2019.

+*Generating documents from XQuery annotations* [HTML](https://markupuk.org/2019/webhelp/index.html#ar04.html)

 ## Status

 Work in progress.